-The Finance Director shall ensure that contracts for computing services for financial applications with another agency shall clearly define the responsibility of all parties for the security, privacy, accuracy, completeness, and timeliness of data during processing transmission and storage.
+The Director of Finance shall ensure that contracts for computing services for financial applications with another agency shall clearly define the responsibility of all parties for the security, privacy, accuracy, completeness, and timeliness of data during processing transmission and storage.
 The contract should also ensure rights of access for audit purposes.

-Where another agency provides a computer service for financial applications, the Finance Director shall periodically seek assurances that adequate controls as outlined above are in operation.
+Where another agency provides a computer service for financial applications, the Director of Finance shall periodically seek assurances that adequate controls as outlined above are in operation.

-The Finance Director and an Officer specifically appointed by the Chief Executive shall ensure that adequate controls exist to maintain the security, privacy, accuracy and completeness of financial data sent over transmission networks.
+The Director of Finance and an Officer specifically appointed by the Chief Executive shall ensure that adequate controls exist to maintain the security, privacy, accuracy and completeness of financial data sent over transmission networks.